Scams here, scams there, scams everywhere – but is Daily Digital Club one of them?

 With $100, you can access the whole training library and earn $25 or $100 commissions, depending on the package your recruit chooses.

-Although it offers training tools that are needed so the FTC won’t run after them, the real focus of this program is not to sell the products but to make new recruits.
+Yes, they offer limited training so the FTC won’t run after them, but people aren’t signing up to receive great training, they’re signing up to earn commissions.
+The real focus of this program is not to sell products but to make new recruits.

-And because the membership fee of recruits is gifted to the sponsor it’s pretty much a Ponzi scheme.
+And because the membership fee of recruits is gifted to the sponsor it fits the textbook definition of a Ponzi scheme.

 These kinds of programs will only last as long as there are new recruits and the existing recruits continue to subscribe.